KubeRocketCI/docs/docs/operator-guide/extensions/git-discovery.md

 GitFusion enhances the developer experience by facilitating automated discovery of Git repositories, remote branches, and organizational structures across multiple Git providers.
 The service operates as an intermediary layer, securing communication between the KubeRocketCI portal and Git infrastructure while enabling rich repository browsing capabilities.

-## Prerequisites

-To install GitFusion, ensure that a [KrakenD](./krakend.md) instance is installed and configured using [edp-cluster-add-ons](https://github.com/epam/edp-cluster-add-ons/tree/main/clusters/core/addons/krakend).

 ## Installation

 :::warning